 In a perfect world, 100% of booked clients would show up without any follow-up.
 Unfortunately, we don’t live in a perfect world and things come up, we forget appointments, and sometimes people would rather “ghost” you than to call up and give a reason for cancelling.

 For clients that cancel without reason or that fail to turn up, follow up and ask why.
 You could potentially find out if there is a trend in cancellation reasons, and how you can better accommodate your clients.
-This is a great strategy to gain statistical data for your practice and also emphasises to your clients that their cancellation/no-show is noticed on the other end.
+This is a great strategy to gain statistical data for your practice by observing any patterns and also emphasises to your clients that their cancellation/no-show is noticed on the other end.

 Don’t forget to leave voice messages for clients that you can’t reach on the phone, and kindly let them know you missed them.
 As a general rule, follow up up to 3 times if you can’t reach them, after which point you should let them go.